 NBFCs' growth had been constrained due to lack of adequate capital.
 Going forward, we believe capital infusion and leverage thereupon would catapult NBFCs' growth in size and scale.
 A number of NBFCs have been issuing non-convertible debentures (NCDs) in order to increase their balance sheet liquidity.
 Also to address this purpose, especially in the infrastructure financing space, a new category of NBFCs was formed called Infrastructure financing companies (IFCs).

 NBFCs are not required to maintain cash reserve ratio (CRR) and statutory liquid ratio (SLR).
 Priority sector lending norm of 40% (of total advances) is also not applicable for them.
-While this is to their advantage, they do not have access to low-cost demand deposits.
-As a result their cost of funds is always high, resulting in thinner interest spread.
-However, the regulatory arbitrage may soon change between the two entities with the help of the Usha Thorat committee recommendations, which call for stricter regulations in the space.
+While this is advantageous to them, but they do not have access to low-cost demand deposits as in case of banks.

 Plenty to meet personal finance needs but not enough to meet long-term infrastructure needs.